davesag/sequelize-pg-utilities/README.md

 The `configure`, `makeInitialiser`, and `migrationConfig` functions all have an identical signature.
 They accept the following parameters.

 * `config`: The content of the `config/config.json` file.
 Required, no default.
-* `defaultDbName`: If the database name is not set an environment variable, and if the config file does not define a database name, then use this as the database name.
+* `defaultDbName`: If the database name is not set in an environment variable, and if the config file does not define a database name, then use this as the database name.
 Optional, no default.
 * `operatorsAliases`: Sequelize recommends you don't use [operators aliases](http://docs.sequelizejs.com/manual/tutorial/querying.html#operators-aliases), but if you want to you can set them here.
 Optional, default is `false`.
 * `logger`: You can pass in a logger function here for Sequelize to use.
 Optional, default is `false`, meaning don't log anything.